Preparing for Emergencies

 An Appliance You'll Actually Use

 Perhaps the most compelling reason to use a wood stove as an emergency heat source is that you'll use it even when it's not an emergency.
-A small wood stove provides powerful, dry heat, uses cheap and readily available fuel, and provides a cozy ambiance to your living space throughout the Winter.
+A wood stove provides powerful, dry heat, uses cheap and readily available fuel, and provides a cozy ambiance to your living space throughout the Winter.

 While your backup generator may rarely see any action, and that stash of canned food in your cellar may go unused for years, you'll eagerly await the cool Fall days when you can sit by the fire in the evening.